| Managing the Sales Negotiation Process | ![]() |

 How many times have you heard:

-Every time you hear a statement like these, you're in the middle of a difficult sales negotiation.
+Every time you hear a statement like these, you’re in the middle of a difficult sales negotiation process.
 How you manage that negotiation will determine whether or not you close the sale and how profitable that sale will be.
-In order to give you a real edge in your sales negotiations, I have set out below some key points taken from my Negotiation Dynamics® seminar.
+In order to give you a real edge in your sales negotiations, I have set out below some key sales training price increase techniques taken from the best Sales Negotiation Training courses.

 Don't Believe Everything You See and Hear